Guidance for businesses

 East Lothian Council is here to support you as we move through the various phases of recovery and look to return to the new normal.
 We have collated useful information for businesses on this page and this will be updated in line with Scottish Government guidance.

 Our Economic Development team and Business Gateway Advisers continue to provide as much support as possible and can be contacted at firstname.lastname@example.org

-Our Environmental Health team has advice for businesses on how to comply with social distancing regulations amongst staff and customers.
+Our Environmental Health team has advice for businesses on how to comply with physical distancing regulations amongst staff and customers.